Composably secure data processing for Gaussian-modulated continuous variable quantum key distribution: Coherent-state protocol and security analysis

 An important final step in the EC procedure is the verification of the $n_{\mathrm{SMT}}$ error-corrected blocks that have successfully passed the SMT.
 For each of these blocks, the parties possess two $n$-long $q$-ary strings with identical syndromes, i.e., Bob's top string $\overline{K}^{n}$ and Alice's guess $\widehat{K}^{n}$.
 The parties convert their strings into a binary representation, $\overline{K}^{n}_{\mathrm{bin}}$ and $\widehat{K}^{n}_{\mathrm{bin}}$, so that each of them is $qn$ bit long.
 In the next step, Alice and Bob compute $t$-bit long hashes of their converted binary strings following Ref.~\cite{univershal_hashing} (universal hash functions are used because of their resistance to collisions).
-In particular, they set $t = \lceil -\log_2\epsilon_\text{cor}\rceil$, where $\epsilon_\text{cor}$ is known as `correctness'.
+In particular, they set $t = \lceil -\log_2\varepsilon_\text{cor}\rceil$, where $\varepsilon_\text{cor}$ is known as `correctness'.

 Then, Bob discloses his hash to Alice, who compares it with hers.
 If the hashes are identical, the verification stage is deemed successful.
-The two strings $\overline{K}^{n}_{\mathrm{bin}}$ and $\widehat{K}^{n}_{\mathrm{bin}}$ are identical up to a small error probability $2^{-t} \le \epsilon_\text{cor}$.
+The two strings $\overline{K}^{n}_{\mathrm{bin}}$ and $\widehat{K}^{n}_{\mathrm{bin}}$ are identical up to a small error probability $2^{-t} \le \varepsilon_\text{cor}$.
 In such a case, the associated bottom string $\underline{K}^{n}$ held by both parties is converted by both parties into binary $\underline{K}^{n}_{\mathrm{bin}}$ and appended to the respective strings, i.e., $\overline{K}^{n}_{\mathrm{bin}} \rightarrow \overline{K}^{n}_{\mathrm{bin}} \underline{K}^{n}_{\mathrm{bin}}$ and $\widehat{K}^{n}_{\mathrm{bin}} \rightarrow \widehat{K}^{n}_{\mathrm{bin}} \underline{K}^{n}_{\mathrm{bin}}$.
 Such binary concatenations are promoted to the next step of PA.

-By contrast, if the hashes are different, then the two post-processed strings are discarded (together with the public bottom string).
-We therefore have a probability of success associated with the hash verification test, that we denote by $p_{\mathrm{ver}}$.
-This is implicitly connected with $\epsilon_\mathrm{cor}$.
-In fact, if we decrease $\epsilon_\mathrm{cor}$ we increase the length of the hashes to verify, and we therefore increase the probability of spotting an uncorrected error in the strings, which leads to a reduction of the success probability $p_{\mathrm{ver}}$.
+By contrast, if the hashes are different, then the two postprocessed strings are discarded (together with the public bottom string).
+Therefore, associated with the hash verification test, we have a probability of success that we denote by $p_{\mathrm{ver}}$.
+This is implicitly connected with $\varepsilon_\mathrm{cor}$.
+In fact, if we decrease $\varepsilon_\mathrm{cor}$, we increase the length of the hashes to verify, meaning that we increase the probability of spotting an uncorrected error in the strings, leading to a reduction of the success probability $p_{\mathrm{ver}}$.